demolaf/demolaf/README.md

-I'm a Software Engineer currently building Mobile applications for Flutter and Native iOS.
+I'm a Software Engineer currently building Mobile applications for Native iOS and Flutter.

 * 🔭 I’m currently working on
   - Developing mobile applications with Flutter and Native iOS